Explore

 React Native has many nifty features that help optimize performance.
 One of these is called lazy loading.
 It’s when an app shows a screen or a feature only when it’s needed.
 So if you don’t tap an item card in an e-commerce app, it won’t load its full contents.
 This makes an app load and run faster.

 Another feature is code splitting.
 It’s similar to lazy loading.
 In this case, the app’s native code is bundled into smaller chunks.
 When a user wants to access a certain feature, like paying for a product in an e-commerce app, the app will run the bundle responsible for payments.
-It will only do that in the moment the user needs something from the app — after they buy the item, that particular native code bundle won’t be loading anymore.
+It’ll only do that the moment the user needs something from the app — after they buy the item, that particular native code bundle won’t be loading anymore.
 This also ensures that your clients enjoy using your app with little to no lag.

 Code splitting and lazy loading diagrams